Frequently Asked Questions

 11. What information must I provide for a completed petition (appeal)?

 Your properly completed petition (appeal) must include specific reasons why you believe that the County Assessor’s valuation is not correct.
 The amount of tax, the assessed value of other properties, the percentage of assessment increase, personal hardship, and other matters unrelated to the market value cannot, by law, be considered by the Board.
+Please include a copy of your value change notice when filing your appeal petition.

 Pursuant to WAC 458-14-056(5), a properly completed petition includes: